of units offered = 31 (29 bids accepted as of 4pm Sunday)

 In a packed house, over 200 registered bidders showed up for the auction of 31 units at the Sabine on Fifth condos.
 31 29 buyers walked away very happy, as this was believed to be the last great buying opportunity for attainably priced downtown Austin new construction.
 Where 27 units were originally intended to be auctioned, earlier in the week CWS (developer) decided to include three more, then in the final minutes of the auction they included another 1bd.

 The building has 80 units total.
 Once the 31 auction units close, there will be 13 new construction units remaining.
-These will be sold through traditional channels at, or near, auction pricing.
+These will be sold through traditional channels.
 36 units closed before the now settled lawsuit was filed in February of 2009.
 During 2009, the 44 remaining units were taken off of the market due to litigation.
 This auction marked the “re-debut” of the Sabine.

 # of units offered = 31 (29 bids accepted as of 4pm Sunday)